signalogic/SigSRF_SDK/mediaTest_readme.md

 > :<br/>
 > mediaplayout_amazinggrace_ringtones_1malespeaker_dormantSSRC_2xEVS_3xAMRWB_jb3.pcap<br/>

-will be generated by adding a "_jbN.pcap" suffix to the first command line input argument.
-Note that depending on the number of input arguments, and streams per input, there could be many pcap files generated.
+will be generated by adding a "_jbN.pcap" suffix to the first input command line option.
+Note that depending on the number of input commamd line inputs, and streams per input, there could be many pcap files generated.

 Here is an explanation of each flag in the above example command line: